hjake123/reactive/LATEST_CHANGELOG.md

 - Fixed a long-standing issue that sometimes caused Ender Rifts to teleport the player even if they were holding a Ferrous Crystal
+- Buffed sacrifice and made its yield vary between kinds of mob
+- Fixed a bug where multiple Crucibles could benefit from a single sacrifice
+- Fixed a bug where already removed Crucibles could receive a sacrifice
+- Nerfed Discharge reaction
+- Nerfed Flamethrower reaction
 - Updated the Simplified Chinese translation (by ChuijkYahus)